rvsims takes a vector, matrix, or list (sims) containing

 list.

-, the simulations are scrambled, i.e. the
+If permute is TRUE, the simulations are scrambled, i.e. the

 joint draws are permuted randomly.